Ph.D. in Counselor Education and Supervision Admission Requirements

 - Professional Vita – Must indicate counseling licensure or a minimum of one year of clinical experience in the counseling field with a commitment to obtain counseling licensure prior to graduation from the program.

-- Vignette – An APA-formatted research paper of 4-5 pages length (not including title page, abstract, and references) on a topic related to clinical mental health counseling.
+- Vignette – An APA-formatted research paper of 3-5 pages in length (not including title page, abstract, and references).
+The university provides applicants with the paper’s topic.

 - Selected applicants may be required to participate in a personal interview with core Ph.D. program faculty.